umernalla/BDS-Test/README.md

 * or you may want all the RICs for Cash Options and Futures Options for the Hong Kong  Exchange
 * or even a list of all the RICs from all the APAC exchanges

-The list of RICs is delivered in a SymbolList (the OMM replacement for the legacy Chains mechanism).
+The list of RICs is delivered in a SymbolList (the OMM replacement for the legacy Chains mechanism - see <a href="https://developers.thomsonreuters.com/article/elektron-article-1#AboutChains" target="_blank">About Chains</a>  for more details).
 This is where the application makes a SymbolList Domain request using a key name and the server responds with a Map structure containing the corresponding RICs.

 So, for example if I were to make a SymbolList request for .AV.O (Top 25 most active RICs on Nasdaq) from Elektron I would receive back something like this: